dlowji/guest-order-management-platform/README.md

  "password":"cuibap"
 }
 ```
-## To use these below API, you have to log in and assign the return token value to Authorization header (don't add Bearer because I forget in developing process :<<)
+## To use these below API, you have to log in and assign the returned token value to Authorization header

 ## Create new dish
 - To add a new dish, use the following details in Postman tool: